HabanaAI/Model-References/PyTorch/computer_vision/segmentation/Unet/README.md

  - Removed mark_step handling in script as it is taken care in pytorch lightning plugins.
 ### 1.6.0
  - Added `optimizer_zero_grad` hook and changed `progress_bar_refresh_rate` to improve performance.
- - Added support for 1 and 8 card training on **Gaudi2**.
+ - Added support for 1 and 8 card training on **Gaudi 2**.
  - Added PyTorch support (without PyTorch Lightning) for single Gaudi device with a new flag (`--framework pytorch`) in the run command.
 ### 1.5.0
  - Changes done to use vanilla PyTorch Lightning 1.6.4 which includes HPU device support.
  - Removed support for channels last format.
  - Weights and other dependent parameters need not be permuted anymore.
 ### 1.4.0
- - Default execution mode modified to lazy mode.
+ - Default execution mode modified to Lazy mode.
 ### 1.3.0
  - All ops in validation are executed on HPU.
  - Changes to improve time-to-train for UNet3D.